Portable Water Bowl

 Flea and Tick Collar

-With warm weather comes spring pests like fleas and ticks in most areas of the country.
-One option for preventing these buggers is wearable collars that repel fleas and ticks.
-You can find them in a variety of effective durations but note that swimming in water can make it less effective faster.
-But for most people, this is easier than dealing with sticky treatments.
+In much of the country, warm weather brings spring pests like fleas and ticks.
+One option for preventing these bugs is wearable collars that repel fleas and ticks.
+You can find them in a variety of effective durations but note that swimming in water can make them less effective faster.
+But for most people, these flea and tick collars are easier to use than dealing with sticky treatments.

 Pet Bike Trailer